Our People & Supply Chain

 Highlighting Risk

 At TPG we use a benchmarking approach to help us highlight any salient human rights risks.
-We use market / industry data in conjunction with the independent ethical audits to produce a risk score for each supplier.
-The risk score is broken down into further categories to highlight our most salient risks and these are prioritised, reviewed, and discussed to ensure improvements are made if required.
+We initially look at Country data (examples below) and then at sector data with the independent ethical audits to produce a risk score for each supplier.
+The risk score is broken down into further categories (example below) to highlight our most salient risks and these are prioritised, reviewed, and discussed with our factories to ensure improvements are made if required.

 Tier One Suppliers